This post is also available in: Dutch

 The alleged escapades of Dominique Strauss-Kahn (DSK) have made the search for a new IMF chief a pressing issue.
 With the risk that someone will be appointed who may not be fully fit for the job.

-Being the paymasters, the Europeans prefer a European in the high position.
-The most frequently mentioned candidate is the current French Finance Minister, Christine Lagarde.
+Being the paymasters, the Europeans prefer to appoint a European in the high position.
+The most frequently mentioned candidate is current French Finance Minister, Christine Lagarde.
 She can now count on the support of the European Commission and of most European capitals, including Rome, Berlin, London and The Hague.
 Her professional skills are unquestionable.
 However, if Lagarde becomes indeed the successor to Strauss-Kahn, a compatriot, she might be forced to leave the stage early as well, to report to the court.

 Earlier last week, the French attorney general early asked the Court of the Republic (CJR), the only authority competent to prosecute incumbent ministers, to start an investigation into possible favoritism by Lagarde.
 The affair hanging like a sword of Damocles over her head is the one of Bernard Tapie.
 It’s a complicated, lingering case that seems to be a French specialty.
 The beloved and flamboyant Tapie, nicknamed ‘Nanard’, has been a minister during Mitterrand’s presidency, president of the football club Olympique Marseille, businessman, actor.
 He now earns his living as internet entrepreneur.
 Tapie also owned sports brand Adidas, which he sold in 1993.
 Two years later, the businessman discovered he was a victim of a financial construction by the bank Crédit Lyonnais (now called LCL) that handled the 1993 sale.
 He sues the bank, the beginning of a very long court case.
 In 2005, the Paris Court of Appeal ruled in favour of Tapie.
 In July 2008, after arbitrage, Bernard Tapie is awarded 390 million euros, of which a staggering 45 million for ‘moral dammage’, an exceptional amount in French jurisprudence.
 After deduction of his tax debts, Tapie was left with a net amount of 210 million euros, courtesy of the French taxpayer.
 According to the media, the interests of Tapie, also a friend of Nicolas Sarkozy, were protected too much, whereas the interests of the French State were neglected.
 Christine Lagarde, acting on Sarkozy’s instructions, was supervising the arbitrage.
 However, in 2008 Lagarde already denied being a ‘copine‘, a friend, of Tapie.